zpratt/zpratt.github.io/resume.md

 Technical Skills
 --------------------

-* Deep knowledge and experience in production delivery of large javascript applications
+* Deep knowledge and experience in production delivery of large java and javascript applications
-* Extensive experience with test driven development for large javascript applications
+* Extensive experience with test driven development for large java and javascript applications
 * Javascript testing frameworks: mocha and cucumber-js
 * Extensive experience with client-side javascript frameworks/libraries: Backbone, Angular, React/Redux
 * Javascript server-side frameworks: hapi and express (with node.js)
-* Java server-side frameworks: Spring MVC, JPA, Hibernate
+* Java server-side frameworks: Spring Boot, classic Spring MVC, JPA, Hibernate
 * Deep knowledge of HTML5, CSS, as well as SASS and Bootstrap
 * Deep knowledge and experience with creating RESTful APIs
 * Extensive experience with Linux system administration
+* Extensive experience with both greenfield and brownfield CI/CD pipeline creation
-* Experience with AWS and Openstack cloud platforms
+* Experience with AWS, Google, and Openstack cloud platforms
-* Extensive automation experience with Jenkins and general purpose scripting languages (python, javascript, bash)
+* Extensive automation experience and general purpose scripting languages (python, javascript, ruby, and bash)
+* Production experience with infrastructure as code using Terraform
 * Data modeling (operational and analytics)
 * Legacy system integration
+* Strong knowledge of robust application and information security practices